+In case of emergency, simply dial 911.
 Campus crime is a reality and preventing it is a responsibility shared by all members of the campus community.
 Public apathy is a criminal's greatest ally.
 If you see or suspect criminal activity, you cannot assume that someone else has reported it.
 Whether you are a victim or an observer, you should report any crime, suspicious activity, or emergency on campus to the MSUPD.
 Remember, you don't need proof that a crime has occurred.
-If you feel a crime has been committed, is about to be committed, or is in process, call the MSU Police Department at 662-325-2121 (Starkville) or 601-485-1893 (Meridian).
-The police department on the Starkville campus is located in the Williams Building on Walker Road, adjacent to the football stadium and Hull Residence Hall, and the Meridian campus police department is located on the main floor of the College Park building.
+If you are suspicious, call the MSU Police Department at 662-325-2121(Starkville) or 601-484-0199 (Meridian).
+The police department on the Starkville campus is located in the Williams Building on Walker Road, adjacent to the football stadium and Hull residence hall, and the Meridian campus police department is located on the main floor of the College Park building.

 Students, faculty, and staff should report all crimes and medical or fire emergencies to the MSUPD.
 When a report is received, a police officer will go to the caller's location for investigation.
-When necessary, a follow-up investigation will be conducted by the department and coordinated, if necessary, with the local law enforcement agencies.
+When necessary, a follow-up investigation will be conducted by the department and coordinated, if necessary, with the local police agencies.
 In the case of a medical or fire emergency, the MSUPD will notify the appropriate emergency personnel.
 When you call the MSUPD, please provide the following information:

-- your name

-- the location of the incident you are reporting

-- a description of the scene and suspects

-- a description of any vehicles involved in the incident, especially a license plate number

-- the nature of the incident
+- the location of the incident you are reporting - a description of the scene and suspects - a description of any vehicles involved in the incident, especially a license plate number - the nature of the incident

 All crimes reported to the MSUPD are treated with the appropriate concern and attention toward solving the crime.
 Each officer is trained to perform investigations, and two officers are designated as full-time investigators.
 All reasonable avenues of investigations will be pursued concerning a complaint.
 The complainant will be notified in a timely manner of the results of the investigation.